Reviews You Can Rely On

 Read more: Rowenta Pro Master Xcel DW8360U1 review

-This partial tour of our in-house testing of clothes irons highlights some of the measured performance, with the Pro Master scoring at the top of the Ironing metric.
+This partial tour of our in-house testing of clothes irons highlights some of the measured performance, with the Pro Master scoring at the top of our ironing tests.

 Credit: Natalie Kafader